-The District intends to apply the net proceeds of the Bonds to finance the acquisition, construction, furnishing and equipping of District facilities in accordance with the bond proposition approved at the Election which includes the ballot measure and a project list.
+The District intends to apply the net proceeds of the Bonds to finance the acquisition, construction, furnishing, and equipping of District facilities in accordance with the bond proposition approved at the Election which includes the ballot measure and a project list.

 The "Strict Accountability in Local School Construction Bonds Act of 2000," known as Proposition 39, comprising Section I5264 et seq. of the Education Code, controls the method by which the District will expend Bond proceeds on its capital improvements.
-Prior to the Election, the District prepared and submitted to the Board for approval a master list of capital projects to be built, acquired, constructed or installed with the proceeds of the Bonds (the "Project List").
-The following includes, in relevant par the Project List.
+Prior to the Election, the District prepared and submitted to the Board for approval a master list of capital projects to be built, acquired, constructed, or installed with the proceeds of the Bonds (the "Project List").
+The following includes, in the relevant part the Project List.
 The District will prioritize and will not undertake to complete all components of the Project List, a portion of which is printed below.

-Bond proceeds will be expended to modernize, replace, renovate, expand, construct, acquire, equip, furnish and otherwise improve the classrooms and school facilities of DUSD.
+Bond proceeds will be expended to modernize, replace, renovate, expand, construct, acquire, equip, furnish, and otherwise improve the classrooms and school facilities of DUSD.

 Improve technology infrastructure and increase student access to computers and modern technology